 Green Forest Lettuce

 Unbelievable yield and performance.
-Partially savoyed leaves are tender and mild with a crisp and juicy mid rib.
-Green Forest is suited to many growing conditions and has a strong tolerance against tipburn and bolting.
+Partially savoyed leaves are tender and mild with a crisp and juicy midrib.
+Green Forest is suited to many growing conditions and has a strong tolerance to Tipburn and bolting.
 Very upright plants.
-Maturity 70 days.
+Maturity in 70-75 days.
 Pelleted seed.
 Approx. 250 seeds/pkg.

-Pelleted seed is easy to handle and saves space while reducing the amount of thinning required.
-Pelleted seed requires more moisture than regular seed so keep moist until coating has cracked.
+Pelleted seed is coated with clay to make handling easier and reduces the amount of thinning required.
+To germinate, pelleted seed requires more moisture than regular seed so keep moist until coating has cracked.

 Direct seed in early spring, as seed will germinate between 40-80 degrees F. Sow thinly 1⁄4 inches deep and 1 inch apart.
 Spacing: Leaf types - 6 inches apart with 12 inches rows; Iceberg - 12 inches apart with 18 inches row spacing; Romaine - 8-10 inches apart with 12-16 inches rows and Butterhead/Batavia - 10-12 inches apart with 12 inches row spacing.
 Start transplants indoors 4-6 weeks before last frost date for transplants.
 Make succession plantings every 1-2 weeks to ensure a constant harvest.